childmindresearch/styx/CONTRIBUTING.md

-# template-python-repository pull request guidelines
+# styx pull request guidelines

 Pull requests are always welcome, and we appreciate any help you give.
-Note that a code of conduct applies to all spaces managed by the template-python-repository project, including issues and pull requests.
+Note that a code of conduct applies to all spaces managed by the styx project, including issues and pull requests.
 Please see the [Code of Conduct](CODE_OF_CONDUCT.md) for details.

 When submitting a pull request, we ask you to check the following: